Skip to contents

 Philosophy

-is a versatile tool that has become a cornerstone of data visualisation in R, giving users unparalleled control over their plots.
-However, with this flexibility often comes the need for repetitive and verbose code, especially for routine tasks such as setting axis labels, choosing plot types, or transforming data.
+ggplot2 is a versatile tool that has become a cornerstone of data visualisation in R, providing users with substantial control over their plots.
+However, this flexibility often results in repetitive and verbose code, particularly for routine tasks such as setting axis labels, choosing plot types, or transforming data.

 Installation

-You can install the latest version of plot2
+Install the latest version of plot2 as follows:

 install.packages("plot2",